-TLTR: This article is about liability insurance for therapists.
-The article explores various kinds of therapy, risks that may arise in the day-to-day job of a therapist, and the coverage area of the insurance policy.
-Some frequently asked questions are also answered towards the end of the blog.
+TLTR: This article explores various kinds of therapy in relation to insurance needs, risks that may arise in the day-to-day job of a therapist, and the coverage involved.
+Some frequently asked questions are also answered.

 “Success as a therapist is not found in doing something for the client but rather in being someone for the client.” — Ili Rivera Walter

-With more people in therapy, many professionals are feeling burned out.
-This phenomenon is causing many problems for professionals.
-Professional liability insurance for therapists is crucial in such a climate.
+With more people in therapy, many professionals are feeling overworked and burned out.
+Professional liability insurance for therapists is more crucial than ever in such a climate.

 What Is Liability Insurance For Therapist?

-Therapy requires responsibility as therapists must weigh out multiple factors before deciding what course of intervention would best serve their patients’ needs.
-At the same time, they also need to protect themselves legally against any potential mishaps which can occur during therapy sessions.
+Therapy requires sound judgement as therapists must weigh multiple factors before deciding what course of intervention would best serve their patients’ needs.
+At the same time, they also need to protect themselves legally against any perceived mishaps which might occur in the course of treatment.

-Liability insurance for physical therapists is also equally important.
-Take the Walker v.
-Segura Jr example.
-According to the Cook Country Record, a physical therapy clinic was sued for negligence and malpractice.
-In this case, the patient was receiving treatment for back and foot pain.
-The patient eventually sustained a fraction and required surgery.
-This led them to sue the clinic.
+Liability insurance for physical therapists is equally important.
+Take the case of Walker v.
+Segura Jr., for example.
+As reported in the Cook Country Record, in the course of receiving therapy, a patient eventually sustained a fracture that required surgery.
+This led them to sue the physical therapy clinic.

-Cases like the above mentioned are quite common.
+Cases like this are not uncommon.
 This is why physical therapy liability insurance is necessary.

 Who Needs It?